Máscara Dorada II

-Máscara Dorada is the ring name of a Mexican luchador enmascarado (or masked professional wrestler).
-He is signed to Consejo Mundial de Lucha Libre (CMLL).
 He is the son of Panterita del Ring and the nephew of Luciferno.
-He began his career in 2021 under the ring name Panterita del Ring Jr., winning the Mexican National Lightweight Championship later that year.
-In 2023, he adopted the ring name Máscara Dorada, previously used by Gran Metalik, and went on to win the 2023 Leyenda de Plata, the World Historic Welterweight Championship, and the CMLL World Trios Championship on multiple occasions.
+He began his career in 2021 under the ring name Panterita del Ring Jr., winning the Mexican National Lightweight Championship and the 2022 Torneo Gran Alternativa.
+In 2023, he adopted the ring name Máscara Dorada, previously used by Gran Metalik.
+He went on to win the 2023 and 2026 Leyenda de Plata, the World Historic Welterweight Championship, the 2024 and 2026 Universal Championship, and the CMLL World Trios Championship twice.